Flywan/androidclockwidget/README.md

 # androidclockwidget
-A appwidgets from Android Open-Source Project Deskclock, just practising for the Github.
+A appwidget from Android Open-Source Project Deskclock, just practising for the Github.